 3 oz. fresh angelica root

-1 cups fresh basil leaves (common garden variety)
+1 cups fresh basil leaves (common garden variety or Tulsi)

-2 tbsp. dried orange peel and zest from one orange
+2 tbsp. dried orange peel or ¼ cup fresh peel.

 2 tbsp. fenugreek seed

-Place the herbs in a blender and pour enough 100 proof vodka over the herbs to cover them.
+Place the herbs in a blender and pour enough 150 proof vodka over the herbs to cover them.
 Blend the ingredients well.
 Pour them in a mason jar, cover tightly and let this mixture steep for 3 weeks.
-Skip the secondary step from the directions above because alcohol will pull a lot of water from the fresh ingredients in this blend.
-You don’t want to dilute it too much.

 1 1/4 cup frozen fruit